Kama95/AdaptativeMachineLearning/README.md

 # AdaptativeMachineLearning
- To thThis project aims to develop an adaptive machine learning framework that continuously adjusts to dynamic data.
+ This project aims to develop an adaptive machine learning framework that continuously adjusts to dynamic data.